-ENG 101 Reading and Composition 4 quarter units/40 clock hours Prerequisite: none
+ENG 101 Reading and Composition

 This course is designed to strengthen students' ability to read with understanding, discernment, and retention, discuss the assigned readings intelligently, and to write clearly and effectively.
 Emphasis will be on writing essays in which each paragraph relates to a thematic idea and is separated by a smooth transition, has an introduction and a conclusion, and contains both primary and secondary support.
 College-level reading material will be assigned to provide the stimulus for class discussion and writing assignments, including a substantial research paper.